 Have you heard the old saying, “If you do what you’ve always done, you’ll get what you’ve always gotten?“ Carrying on hoping for the best is just not good enough.
 No matter where you are in your career you have to learn to enhance your skills and change with the times or you most certainly will be left behind.

 The first step to recession-proofing your career is to make your company see you as a valuable asset.
 How do you achieve this?
-Head over to this blog post, Desperate Times, Different Measures and read about the three key things you must do to increase your worth and protect your job in 2012.
+Head over to this blog post, Desperate Times, Different Measures and read about the three key things you must do to increase your worth and protect your job.